 Crushing is performed using the crushing teeth of the jaws.
 The long-lasting convex shaped teeth are made of special steel.
+They are fastened with bolts and can be replaced.

 Cutting blades

 The cutting blades are fastened with screws and can be turned, so that the unused cutting edge can be used, or replaced with new cutting blades.
 See "Turning and changing cutting blades" on page 41.